-Responding to the food insecurity affecting refugees and asylum seekers, in 2022 Tdh Hellas supported vulnerable families of recognized refugees, rejected and unregistered asylum seekers, to whom financial assistance had been suspended.
+Responding to the phenomena of increasing hunger affecting refugees and asylum seekers, in 2022 Tdh Hellas supported vulnerable families of recognized refugees, rejected and unregistered asylum seekers, to whom financial assistance had been suspended.
 Through DIGNIFY: Emergency Support for Families on the Move, this support took place with the distribution of supermarket vouchers that provided the beneficiaries with essential items - food, personal hygiene items, etc., with the exception of electronics, alcohol and cigarettes/tobacco.

-Families living in the wider area of Attica and in open camps in Eleonas, Schisto, Malakasa, Oinophyta and Ritsona were supported with distributions that took place in the center of Athens, in close collaboration with the Greek Forum of Migrants.
+The distributions took place in the center of Athens, in close collaboration with the Greek Forum of Migrants.
+Families living in the wider area of Attica and in open camps in Eleonas, Schisto, Malakasa, Oinophyta and Ritsona were served there.